SharpSync/docs/datasources/netsuite/markdown/advanced_boms.md

 |List Value Selector|value|

-You can now save this mapping and load a bom to see the results in a BOM that was loaded
+You can now save this mapping and load a bom to see the results in a BOM that was loaded.

 ![Selecting routing combinations](../images/routing-selections.png)

+Take note that there are some limitations imposed by Netsuite that must be followed.
+In the example shown above you cannot have lagTime at the middle of the list of steps, only at the end

 ### Example script